statOmics/hupo21/README.md

-#  session on Experimental Design and Data-Analysis in Label-Free Quantitative LC/MS Proteomics - A Tutorial with msqrob2 on HUPO 2021 (hupo21)
+#  Session on Experimental Design and Data-Analysis in Label-Free Quantitative LC/MS Proteomics - A Tutorial with msqrob2 on HUPO 2021 (hupo21)

 [![Render and Deploy](https://github.com/statOmics/hupo21/workflows/Render%20and%20Deploy/badge.svg)](https://github.com/statOmics/hupo21/actions)